-On the minimoog V, you have access to one type of filtering.
-Let's have a look at some of his properties:
+On the Minimoog-V, you have access to one type of filtering.

-• The low-pass filter (LPF) progressively removes high frequencies above the assigned frequency limit (the cut-off frequency) and allows the sound below the cut-off to pass through unchanged.
+The low-pass filter (LPF) progressively removes high frequencies above the assigned frequency limit (the cut-off frequency) and allows the sound below the cut-off to pass through unchanged.
 Depending on the setting we will hear the sound becoming more or less "brilliant", more or less "dampened".

-This is the type of filtering that you will find more often than not on synthesizers that use subtractive synthesis.
+This is the type of filtering that you will find more than often on synthesizers that use subtractive synthesis.
 It can be found on most of the recent analog and digital synthesizers.